-This MOU will become effective upon signature by both Parties below and will remain in effect for five (5) years from the later of the dates set forth below, unless revised or terminated by mutual agreement in writing between the Commission and USAC.
-The Board of Directors of USAC or officials at the Commission may, at any time, propose changes, modifications, or revisions to the MOU.
-Upon execution of this MOU by the Parties, this MOU will supersede the MOU dated May 2, 2016 and any prior versions of this MOU will no longer be in effect.
+This MOU will become effective upon signature by both Parties below and will remain in effect for five (5) years from the later of the date of signature set forth below, unless revised or terminated by mutual agreement in writing between the Commission and USAC.
+The USAC Board of Directors or officials at the Commission may, at any time, propose changes, modifications, or revisions to the MOU.
+Upon execution of this MOU by the Parties, this MOU will supersede the MOU dated December 19, 2018, as amended on November 11, 2021, December 19, 2023, June 13, 2024, and September 17, 2024, and any prior versions of this MOU will no longer be in effect.

 The Parties acknowledge and agree that continuous and consistent administration of the USF is vital to the accomplishment of the missions of the Commission and the USF.
-USAC agrees to furnish all necessary services and personnel to provide for the continuity and consistency of USF administration in the event of any revision or termination of this or any subsequent MOU or any other relevant change to USF administration.
+USAC agrees to furnish all necessary services and personnel to provide for the continuity and consistency of USF management in the event of any revision or termination of this or any subsequent MOU or any other relevant change to USF management.
 The Parties will act in good faith to provide for such continuity and consistency of USF administration in such an event and arrange reasonable reimbursement for the expenses incurred by USAC in providing such continuity and consistency.